-Objective Weeks Use the appropriate documentation for the different activities.
-All Plan and carry out the various activities in an efficient and coordinated way, respecting the health and safety rules.
-3 to 15 Check out unserviceable components and correct any anomalies.
-5,8,9,10 and 11 4.
-Change a configuration aircraft taking into account the weight and center of the aircraft 6 and 12 Find and apply the appropriate regulations for the different activities.
-1 to 15 6.
-Perform adequate certification for the different activities 3 to 12
+- 1. Use the appropriate documentation for the different activities. - 2.
+Plan and carry out the various activities in an efficient and coordinated way, respecting the health and safety rules. - 3.
+Check out unserviceable components and correct any anomalies. - 4.
+Change a configuration aircraft taking into account the weight and center of the aircraft - 5.
+Find and apply the appropriate regulations for the different activities. - 6.
+Perform adequate certification for the different activities